Blame It on Rio: Plot

 Jennifer tearfully admits to Victor that she had an affair with an older married man, whom she refuses to identify.
 Victor becomes furious and sets out to hunt down the mystery man, enlisting Matthew's help.
-While Matthew tries to talk Jennifer into ending their affair, she is determined never to give him up.
+Matthew tries to talk Jennifer into ending their affair, but she refuses to give up on him.
 She takes a nude photo of herself and gives it to Matthew in public while riding the Sugarloaf Cable Car.
 Matthew ultimately discloses to his friend that Jennifer had the affair with him.
 Victor is not as upset as Matthew expected because Victor is revealed to have been having an affair with Karen, who arrives at the urging of Nikki.

 Jennifer is hospitalized after attempting suicide with an overdose of birth control pills, but survives.
 Back at the house, Karen and Nikki both refuse to speak to Matthew, forcing him to share a room with Victor, but the men fight over each other's sexual misconduct.
 The next morning, Jennifer returns from the hospital with Lorenzo, a young male nurse she met while recuperating.
 Victor allows Jennifer to stay at the house for another week with Nikki and Lorenzo after the parents leave.
 Karen ends her affair with Victor and invites Matthew to join her in Bahia to work on their marital problems.
 One year later, Victor finalizes his divorce but ends up remarrying his wife.